 The Service provides routine dental/oral healthcare.
 A doctor is on call 24 hours a day, seven days a week.

-*We are not accepting applications for the 2021-2022 training year
+*We are not accepting applications for our General Practice Residency for the 2021-2022 training year

 Complimenting the provision of patient care is the other half of the department’s mission: serving as a training center for professionals.
 Since 1987, the department has provided a training program for dentists who want to obtain the specialized skills required to work with special populations.
 Since 2013, we have added an ADA accredited general practice residency which accepts three dentists per year.
 These individuals have gone on to practice at major medical centers – such as Children’s National Medical Center in Washington, DC, Waterbury Hospital and Yale-New Haven Medical Center in Connecticut, Children’s Hospital in Boston, University of Alabama, University of Medicine and Dentistry of New Jersey, Marquette University and Saint Joseph’s Hospital and Medical Center in New Jersey – entered private practice, and have established unique services, such as the Special Patient Care and HIV Clinic at Albany Medical Center.
-Our graduates have been accepted into post-graduate programs at Harvard University, University of Michigan, New York University, Robert Wood Johnson Medical Center, Cleveland MetroHealth Center, St. Barnabas Hospital and Columbia University.
+Our graduates have been accepted into post-graduate programs at Harvard University, University of Michigan, New York University, Robert Wood Johnson Medical Center, Cleveland MetroHealth Center, St. Barnabas Hospital, Columbia University, UCLA, Boston University, SUNY-Stony Brook, Nova Southeastern University, Children’s Hospital of Wisconsin, Brookdale University Medical Center, and Jacksonville University.